jonambas/react-delver/README.md

 Type: `string[]`

 If included, only include components that are imported from this list of packages.
-Omitting this will bypass this check.
+For example, if you only want to include components imported from `@src/components`, use `from: ['@src/components']`.

 #### `options.expressionLength`